 “…we got more into building the “Kurt Kunkle” character we looked at a bunch of videos from the most popular well-known influencers, to people who only had single-digit views to try to figure out which scripts they were emulating and how exactly they communicated to the camera, and their imagined audience.”

 In a world where kids grow up wanting to be Youtubers and influencers, that’s a pretty scary thought.

-“It’s not always easy making great content,” Kurt complains at one point.
+“It’s not always easy making great content,” Kurt complains in the film to his few subscribers.
 He’s right.
 But it’s not a problem that Kotlyarento and co-writer Gene McHugh have.
 Spree is, quite simply, ninety-something minutes of great content.
 Finally, the twist ending validates the old adage that “If you can’t be famous, be infamous.”

 Sit back and enjoy the ride.
 You’ll never think of an Uber in quite the same way.

 Verdict - 9/10